Home | Introduction | Legal Puzzlers | Law Reviews | Online Forum | E-mail me

 ATTENDANCE:

 (1) Attendance is required.
 You are allowed two unexcused absences.
-Any further absences will have an impact on your final grade, although you may also be excused for "good reason" if you are able to present convincing evidence for your absence
+Any further absences will have an impact on your final grade.

 Back to top